 An organization needs to install the SSL Certificate onto its web server to initiate a secure session with browsers.
 Once a secure connection is established, all web traffic between the web server and the web browser will be secure.

-When a certificate is successfully installed your server, the application protocol (also known as HTTP) will change to HTTPs, where the ‘S’ stands for ‘secure’.
-Depending on the type of certificate you purchase and what browser you are surfing the internet on, a browser will show a padlock or green bar in the browser when you visit a website that has an SSL Certificate installed.
+When a certificate is successfully installed on your server, the application protocol (also known as HTTP) will change to HTTPS, where the ‘S’ stands for ‘secure’.

 How Does an SSL Certificate Work?